blockscout/blockscout-rs/README.md

 ## Running and configuring services

 Services are distributed as docker images.
-For each service you can find information about packages and their recent releases inside service directories.
+For each service, you can find information about packages and their recent releases inside service directories.

-You can configure your app by passing necessary environment variables when starting the container.
+You can configure your app by passing the necessary environment variables when starting the container.
 Configuration variables common for all services can be found [here](docs/common-envs.md).
 See full list of ENVs and their description inside service directories.